awsdocs/amazon-athena-user-guide/doc_source/concatenating-strings-and-arrays.md

 [Hello, Amazon, Athena, Hi, Alexa]
 ```

-For more information about `concat()` other string functions, see [String Functions and Operators](https://prestodb.io/docs/0.172/functions/string.html) in the Presto documentation\.
+For more information about `concat()` other string functions, see [String functions and operators](https://prestodb.io/docs/0.172/functions/string.html) in the Presto documentation\.